 - provide the necessary concepts, theories, knowledge and skills base to understand the lives of children and young people

-- encourage critical reflection on and analysis of practices affecting children and young people
+- encourage both critical reflection on and critical analysis of practices affecting children and young people

 - give you the opportunity to examine your own value base in relation to wider views on childhood and youth